 SELLSWORD COMPANIES: SOLDIERS LOYAL TO GOLD

-A large part of Cersei's plan to betray her commitment to fight the White Walkers alongside Daenerys and Jon Snow, so she can instead prepare for whichever enemy—living or dead—emerges from the North, involves using the Iron Bank's money to hire the famous Essos mercenary army the Golden Company.
-And now a recent season eight casting report indicates Euron Greyjoy will be successful in bringing the famed force and its 20,000 fighting men to Westeros.
+Cersei lied about fighting the White Walkers alongside Daenerys and Jon Snow and so she can prepare for whichever enemy—living or dead—remains after the Great War.
+A big part of her plan involves using the Iron Bank’s money to hire the famous Essos mercenary army the Golden Company and its 20,000 fighting men.

-Sellswords are fighters/soldiers/warriors/knights available for hire (they "sell" their swords), like Bronn who only fights for gold and riches, not because he has sworn an allegiance to any House or person.
-Bronn never vowed to defend Tyrion, Jaime, or the Lannisters, they pay him each time, and he is free to go when he has completed his services (or even before if he thinks he's likely to die).
-That's why Tyrion used to tell him he would beat any price Cersei offered him to betray him.
+Sellswords are fighters/soldiers/warriors/knights available for hire (they “sell” their swords), like Bronn who only fights for gold and riches, not because he has sworn allegiance to any House or person.
+Bronn never vowed to defend Tyrion, Jaime, or the Lannisters, they pay him each time, and he is free to go when he has completed his services (or even before if he thinks he’s likely to die).
+That’s why Tyrion used to tell him he would beat any price Cersei offered him to betray him (a promise Tyrion better hope Bronn and his crossbow remembers).
 Compare this to Brienne of Tarth who swore sacred oaths to protect Renly Baratheon and Catelyn Stark, and now does the same for the Stark girls (though not for House Stark).
 She would be violating her oath and foregoing her honor if she left their service.

 There are also men known as freeriders, who latch on to a force often in the hope they will be formally taken in by that lord.
 They aren’t official members of the army and they are unpaid, but they get fed and are able to keep their plunder.
 Hedge knights (knights with no sworn allegiance who travel the land signing up for temporary service) are a type of freerider, though the term does not have the connotation befitting a knight.